 Mental entertainment

 Unless you’re a master star gazer, we suggest bringing along a book, preferably just one, so as not to carry extra weight and card games.
-If you’re travelling with a group, card games are an excellent idea.
-It’s also preferable you opt for a Kindle or reading on your mobile phone, so you can save the book’s space for something else.
+Card games are an excellent idea if you’re travelling with a group.
+Opting for a Kindle or reading on your mobile phone is preferable to save the book’s space for something else.

 You needn’t bring a camera; you can use your phone.
-But a notebook can help you reconnect with your inner self and write down how the adventure is making you feel.
+But a notebook can help you reconnect with your inner self and write down how the adventure makes you feel.

-We hope our list of backpacking tips will gear you up for your next outdoor adventure, and always remember the Five P’s: Proper Planning Prevents Poor Performance.
+We hope our list of backpacking tips will prepare you for your next outdoor adventure.
+Remember the Five Ps: Proper Planning Prevents Poor Performance.

 Happy Backpacking!